-The “Plainville Unity March” drew hundreds of attendees.
-Resident Sarah Doyle helped spearhead the gathering, which included a one-mile march from the Municipal Center to Norton Park.
+In Plainville, a Unity March drew hundreds of attendees.
+Resident Sarah Doyle helped spearhead the gathering.

 “I’ve never organized any type of rally, or march, or protest in the past,” said Doyle, who worked with fellow Plainville resident Monique Jones-Pelletier to pull the Unity March together.
 “It’s one of those things: Be the change you want to see in the world.
 So if I don’t want my little community to be silent, then I need to be the person to speak up.”

-The Plainville Police Department also showed its solidarity with the marchers.
+The Plainville Police Department showed its solidarity with the marchers.

 “Chief (Matthew) Catania was incredibly supportive, and he spoke at the rally.
 He marched with us.
 I think that was a very substantial gesture on the part of the Plainville Police Department, and I know it was very well-received by our community,” said Doyle.

-Prior to that rally, in a message posted to the Berlin Police Department Facebook page, police chief John M. Klett made it known that he understands why people have felt compelled to protest.
+A rally held in Berlin also was well-attended.
+Prior to the event, in a message posted to the Berlin Police Department Facebook page, police chief John M. Klett made it known that he understands why people have felt compelled to protest.